ctly-security/training-materials/cloud security/knowledgeBook.md

-# Knowledge Book for Cloud Security
+# Knowledge Book for Information Security Professional

 The purpose of this document is to list down useful websites and documents, as part of the Cloud security journey.